Matrix Algebras with a Certain Compression Property II: Algebras of Type I

-If the latter holds, then $\rad$ contains a permanent row or column of zeros by Lemma~\ref{Case I - no 0 entry in radical lemma}.
-In the case of a permanent row of zeros, consider the algebra $\mc{A}_0$ obtained by deleting this row and its corresponding column from $\mc{A}$.
+\,If the latter holds, then by Lemma~\ref{Case I - no 0 entry in radical lemma}, $\rad$ contains a permanent row or column of zeros.
+In the case of a permanent row of zeros, consider the algebra $\mc{A}_0$ obtained be deleting this row and its corresponding column from $\mc{A}$.
 We have that $\mc{A}_0$ is a projection compressible type I subalgebra of $\mm_{N-1}$, so $Rad(\mc{A}_0)$ admits the the required form by the inductive hypothesis.
-Upon reintroducing the removed row and column, one can see that $\rad$ is of the required form as well.
+Upon reintroducing the removed row and column, one can see that $\rad$ is also of the required form.
 An analogous argument can be made in the case of a permanent column of zeros.
+We may therefore assume that $\cc Q_{1\Omega}+\rad E=Q_{1\Omega}\mm_NQ_{1\Omega}$.